One-on-one with ‘Jeopardy!’ phenom James Holzhauer after losing game

-LAS VEGAS (KLAS) — All good things must come to an end, and on Thursday night, the run of “‘Jeopardy!’
+All good things must come to an end, and on Thursday night, the run of “‘Jeopardy!’
 James” as he’s lovingly called was over.
-James Holzhauer captivated jeopardy watchers with his big bets and Vegas Strong remembrances, but during his last episode of the trivia game show, he met his match.
+James Holzhauer captivated “Jeopardy!” watchers with his big bets, but during his last episode of the trivia game show, he met his match.

 “I did expect to do pretty well when I was on the show, but I thought maybe I could win maybe six, seven episodes; certainly not 32, and certainly not this level of money,” Holzhauer said.
 “Gosh, it was really mind-blowing.
 If I had to go out, I wanted to go out against a top player who beat me in a straight up contest.”

-Thirty-two games of mind-blowing risky bets and right answers racked up a final second place grand total of $2,464,216.
-He has become a Jeopardy phenomenon.
+Thirty-two games of mind-blowing risky bets and right answers racked up a final second place grand total of $2,462,216.
+He has become a “Jeopardy!” phenomenon.

 “I think the amount of attention its gotten has surprised me,” Holzhauer said.
 “I will say once the introductions started getting into the millions of dollars you can see my honest reactions of things like this are (motions that his head explodes) as they read off the money.”